 Each school district in WIDA’s user account system has a District Test Coordinator (DTC).
 The DTC’s roles include creating new WIDA training accounts for district staff and monitoring that district staff have completed WIDA training modules.
 If you need assistance with a WIDA account, contact WIDA Client Services, 866-276-7735, firstname.lastname@example.org.

 *Note that completion of ACCESS training modules is no longer tracked in ELIS or any other ISBE data system.

 Are private schools required to give ACCESS for ELLs?
 (10/15)

 The Local Educational Agency (LEA) is required to consult with private schools regarding Title III, Part A specifically to determine how their ELL/LEP students will be identified and served.
 The LEA is responsible for assessing the English language proficiency of private school students and may be able to use Title III Part A funds to pay for initial LEP assessments for these students.
 (Please note: funds cannot supplant other federal, state and/or local funds.)

 Private schools are NOT required to use ACCESS for ELLs as recipients of Federal Title III program services.
 However, private schools seeking Title III program services, through their Local Educational Agency (LEA), must demonstrate that the English language proficiency of all students they report to their LEAs is assessed annually and that each student is limited English proficient.
-Private schools can accomplish this by using a WIDA ACCESS™ Placement Test (W-APT Screener or WIDA MODEL)* available free of charge at this website.
-Private school staff administering the screener must be trained to administer and score the W-APT Screener or WIDA MODEL.
+Private schools can identify students in need of EL services by using a WIDA ACCESS™ Placement Test (for grades 1-12) available free of charge at the WIDA website.
+Kindergarten students must be screened using the WIDA MODEL for Kindergarten, which is purchased from WIDA.
+Private school staff administering the screener must be trained to administer and score the W-APT Screener and/or WIDA MODEL.